 Disclaimer

 We’re actively expanding Guideline Genius to cover the full UKMLA content map.
-You may notice some conditions not uploaded yet, or articles that only include diagnosis and management for now.
-For updates, follow us on Instagram @guidelinegenius.
+Therefore, you may notice some conditions not uploaded yet, or articles that currently focus on diagnosis and management for now.

-We openly welcome any feedback or suggestions through the anonymous feedback box at the bottom of every article and we’ll do our best to respond promptly.
+We welcome any feedback or suggestions via the anonymous feedback box at the bottom of each article and will do our best to respond promptly.

 Thank you for your support.